People and Story

 Learn more in the How We Work section below.
 We hope to gain your support!

-• Bridging Black, Indigenous and People of Color (BIPOC) with quality, culturally responsive therapy
+• Bridging Black, Indigenous and People of Color/Global Majority (BIPOC) with culturally responsive, collective-trauma informed, and identity-affirming therapy services

-• Reclaiming healing for melanated, marginalized and displaced Peoples
+• Reclaiming healing for marginalized, systemically oppressed, and displaced communities

 Our Impact